-Topline: The topline inclines terribly slightly downward from well-developed withers to level back.
+Topline: The topline inclines slightly downward from well-developed withers to level back.

 The shoulders area unit robust and swimmingly muscled.
 The shoulder blades area unit long, wide, flat and well set back.

-Hindquarters area unit robust and swimmingly muscled. breadth and angulation of hindquarters area unit in balance with the forequarters. once the dog is standing, the short, robust rear pasterns area unit perpendicular to the bottom and, viewed from the rear, parallel to at least one another.
+The hindquarters area unit was robust and swimmingly muscled.
+Breadth and angulation of hindquarters area unit in balance with the forequarters.
+Once the dog is standing, the short, robust rear pasterns area unit perpendicular to the bottom and, viewed from the rear, parallel to at least one another.

 Feet: Good feet are essential for a dog.
-Feet square measure well-knit and oval in form.
+Feet square measure well-knit and oval.

 Color and Markings

 Mixed breeds typically display greater color variety than the pure breeds from which they come.
-The thick coat of the Chusky may be single or multi-colored and typically includes shades of the following: black, white, cream, red, and brown.
+The thick coat may be single or multi-colored and typically includes shades of the following: black, white, cream, red, and brown.

 Coat Color and Markings

-The Catahoula Leopard Dog’s coat is single-layer, and although it may be seen in any color combination, it is mainly seen in these four: solid color, brindle, leopard pattern, or patchwork pattern coat.
+The Catahoula Leopard Dog’s coat is single-layer.
+Although it may be seen in any color combination, it is mainly seen in these four: solid color, brindle, leopard pattern, or patchwork pattern coat.

 Personality and Temperament

-If you are looking hard working and hunting dog breed so Catahoula Leopard Dog is the breed for you.
-The Catahoula Leopard Dog personality is gentle and loving, which makes them a great breed for a household full of children.
-The Louisiana Catahoula Leopard Dog often called “King of the Stock Dogs” belongs on a farm or ranch.
+If you are looking for a hard-working and hunting dog breed, Catahoula Leopard Dog is the breed for you.
+The Catahoula Leopard Dog personality is gentle and loving, making them a great breed for a household full of children.
+The Louisiana Catahoula Leopard Dog often called “King of the Stock Dogs,” belongs on a farm or ranch.
 A Catahoula’s drive can appear aggressive at times – when the dog is baying a hog or cow.

-Temperament is affected by a number of factors, including heredity, training, and socialization.
+Temperament is affected by several factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
 The Catahoula Leopard Dog is not aggressive toward people.
 However, they are watchful and cautious when strangers are around.
-Catahoulas tend to be territorial, and are very protective of their homes and property.
+Catahoulas tend to be territorial and are very protective of their homes and property.
 They make excellent watchdogs.
 Catahoula Leopard Dogs are naturally protective and are usually reserved with strangers.

-A Catahoula Leopard Dog needs plenty of companionship and activity to be happy the equivalent of at least one hour of strenuous exercise daily.
+A Catahoula Leopard Dog needs plenty of companionship and activity to be happy, the equivalent of at least one hour of strenuous exercise daily.
 The Catahoula Leopard Dog is a strong, independent canine who requires firm leadership.
-The breed’s activity level varies from individual to individual, but it’s wise to assume that he’s going to demand a great deal of exercise.
+The breed’s activity level varies from individual to individual, but it’s wise to assume that he will demand a great deal of exercise.

 Catahoulas are highly intelligent and energetic.
-They are assertive dogs, but can also have issues with inter-dog aggression and intolerance to strangers.
-Catahoulas are fiercely independent creatures that sometimes come across as being rather standoffish in nature.
+They are assertive dogs but can also have issues with inter-dog aggression and intolerance to strangers.
+Catahoulas are fiercely independent creatures that sometimes come across as being rather standoffish.
 They do not always make a good family dog and are better suited to a working or active performance home.
 Aggression, destructive behavior, and undesirable behaviors all begin when inadequate mental and physical exercise is provided.

 Health & problems

 All purebred dogs have the potential to develop genetic health problems, just as all people have the potential to inherit a particular disease.
-This breed is still bred almost entirely for working ability, and any genetic health defect which would make them incapable of performing that task is quickly eliminated from the gene pool.
+This breed is still bred almost entirely for working ability.
+Any genetic health defect that would make them incapable of performing that task is quickly eliminated from the gene pool.

 This breed lives an average lifespan of 10 to 14 years.
 This particular dog breed is prone to hip dysplasia, which can cause pain and problems with mobility as the condition progresses.
-Those Catahoulas with a white coat or with a white face are also prone to issues with glass eyes.
+Those Catahoulas with a white coat or a white face are also prone to glass eyes issues.
 Some of the Catahoula Leopard Dog breeds can also develop cancer in their older years.